Nordgaren/stealth-win/README.md

 If you would like to add new definitions to the dll modules, just keep the function type and wrapper function definitions in alphabetical order.
 I will work on making the struct definitions also alphabetical order.

-If you have ned features you'd like to add, just make sure to follow the goals at the bottom of the page.
+If you have features you'd like to add, just make sure to follow the goals at the bottom of the page.
 Mainly the implementation of features that work in both a mapped and unmapped (like a reflective loader dll) state.

+The build config is protected by `git update-index --skipworktree`, so your changes won't show up to that file!
+If you need to add something to the config while contributing, you can use `git update-index --no-skipworktree ./build_src/build_config.rs` to remove this flag.
+Just make sure to put it back when you are done updating the config file!

 # Features
 ### PE Reader
 This is a class that will allow you to read a PE, regardless of if it is 32 bit or 64 bit.
 It is abstracted away with the use of if statements and TypeState abstraction.
-In it's current implementation, there is a possibility the compiler eventually uses memcpy (This was an issue with my first implementation, too). memcpy will cause this to not work in an unmapped PE, which is bad, because the Win API functions use it to get the resource from the consuming executable.
+In it's current implementation, there is a possibility the compiler eventually uses memcpy (This was an issue with my first implementation, too). memcpy will cause this to not work in an unmapped PE, which is bad, because the crate Win API functions use it to get the resource from the consuming executable.

 ### Resource File
 Resource file built with the build script every time build is ran.
 Randomizes the position of strings and payload, as well as padding between entries.
-This resource is put into your final EXE and can be indexed using `util::get_resource_bytes` with a resource_id, positon, and length.
+This resource is put into your final EXE and can be indexed using `util::get_resource_bytes` with a `resource_id`, `positon`, and `length`.

 ### Embedded Strings
 Strings can be added to the binary in xor'd format with their own key, from the `build_config.rs`